 Should You Buy First and Sell Second?

-- In this instance, it makes sense to buy before you sell because the money you make walking into the deal is worth making double payments until your home sells.
-When the deal is that good, pull out all your negotiating tricks.
+It makes sense to buy before you sell in this case because the money you'll save walking into the deal is worth making double payments until your home sells.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.